 Caring for Daylilies After Transplanting

-Remove weeds that compete for nutrients and water.
-You can use a combination of pulling, hoeing, and mulching to reduce weeds.
-Keeping daylily beds weed free also denies insect pests like slugs and thrips a place to hide and reproduce.
+During the growing season, use a combination of hand pulling, hoeing, and mulching to remove weeds that compete for sunlight, soil nutrients, and water.
+Keeping daylily beds weed-free also denies insect pests like slugs and thrips a place to hide and reproduce.